About the Office

 Our Mandate: Fairness & Impartiality

 Property values can be a touchy subject - especially when it comes to how they affect an owner's pocketbook.
-Assessor Scott Buckingham and his team are legally and ethically obligated to conduct their jobs fairly and impartially.
+Assessor Robbie McGuire and his team are legally and ethically obligated to conduct their jobs fairly and impartially.
 No one gets any special favors, and no one gets singled out for unfair treatment.

 To put it in more official-sounding terms,